sheldonhull/sheldonhull.hugo/content/notes/development/powershell/_index.md

 ### Get / Set Accessors in PowerShell

-In C# you use get/set accessors to have more control over your properties.
+In C# you use get / set accessors to have more control over your properties.
 In PowerShell, thanks to PSFramework, you can simplify object pipelines by using `Select-PSFObject` to do the equivalent and have a scripted property that handles a script block to provide a scripted property on your object.

 For example, in leveraging AWS Profiles, I wanted to get a region name mapped to a specific profile as a default region.
 You can do this in a couple steps using `ForEach-Object` and leverage `[pscustomobject]`, or you can simplify it greatly by running `Select-PSFObject` like this: